VinyasSanil/TaskManager/README.md

 cd task-manager

+3. Install Node.js and npm (if not already installed):

+Download and install Node.js version 14 or 16 from https://nodejs.org/

+4. Install Angular CLI version 12 globally (if not already installed):

+npm install -g @angular/cli@12

-3. Install dependencies:
+5. Install dependencies:

 npm install

-4. Start the JSON server for storage:
+6. Start the JSON server for storage:

 json-server --watch db.json --port 3000 (If json-server is installed globally)